drnguyen/securedev-materials/README.md

 ## Setup

-*Zap Proxy* and *MS Threat Modelling Tool* are available under the *tools* folder.
+*Zap Proxy* and *MS Threat Modelling Tool* are available under the [Tools](https://github.com/drnguyen/securedev-materials/tree/main/tools) folder.
 Please download and install them like installing other Windows software.

 *WebGoat* is self-contained server.
 We run it directly with java in a console: